yamisagi/redux-stockify/README.md

   <h2 align="center">Stock App React</h2>

   <p align="center">
-    This application represents a comprehensive stock management solution, meticulously crafted using a robust technology stack that includes React, React Router, Redux for state management, MUI for UI components, as well as Axios for data exchange, Formik and Yup for form management and validation, and Redux Persist for persistent state storage.
+    This application represents a comprehensive stock management solution, meticulously crafted using a robust technology stack that includes React, React Router, Redux for state management, MUI for UI components, as well as Axios for data exchange, Formik and Yup for form management and validation,  Redux Persist for persistent state storage and Tremor Charts for data visualization.
 It adheres to best practices such as functional components, custom hooks to encapsulate logic, and Redux for effectively managing the application state.
 The app seamlessly integrates React Router for smooth navigation and employs MUI Based Components to provide a modern, user-friendly interface.
     <br/>
     <br/>
-    The integration of Axios, Formik, Yup, and Redux Persist enhances the application's capabilities, offering a robust and feature-rich stock management experience.
+    The integration of Tremor, Axios, Formik, Yup, and Redux & Redux Persist enhances the application's capabilities, offering a robust and feature-rich stock management experience.
   </p>

   <p>